DAKLabb/gh-actions/README.md

 Unfortunatly, GitHub doesn't expose an easy mechanism for retrying failling actions/workflows/jobs.
 After encoutering this issue recnetly, I decided to document the solution I went with [here](https://github.com/DAKLabb/retry).

 ## Link Checking
 Nothing makes a website seem more defunct than a bunch of dead links.
-That said, when you are moving fast, it can be a headache to keep on top of changes, and downwrite impossible to stay on top of links to external sites that end up restructuring.
-There are already great tools out there to solve this problem, and this uses one of the [linkchecker](https://github.com/linkchecker/linkchecker) to run checks via GH actions in a simple and easy to customize way.
+That said, when you are moving fast, it can be a headache to keep on top of changes, and downright impossible to stay on top of links to external sites that end up restructuring.
+There are already great tools out there to solve this problem, and this uses one of them ([linkchecker](https://github.com/linkchecker/linkchecker)) to run checks via GH actions in a simple and easy to customize way.
 More information can be found in the action's repo [here](https://github.com/DAKLabb/check-links).

 For a quick example implementation, see the [link-checking.yaml](https://github.com/DAKLabb/gh-actions/blob/main/.github/workflows/link-checking.yaml) workflow running [here](https://github.com/DAKLabb/gh-actions/actions/workflows/link-checking.yaml).